Wisconsin Fourth of July 2026: A Statewide Guide to Parades, Fireworks & Family Festivals

 Fox Valley / East Central Wisconsin

-Manitowoc 4th on the Shore — Friday–Saturday, July 3–4, 2026 (with July 4, 2026 marking the 250th Anniversary, organizers are scaling it up).
-Parade 10 a.m.
-July 4 from S. 8th & Washington north onto Maritime Drive to Manitowoc Yacht Club.
-All-day live music, food trucks, downtown and lakefront festivities.
-SubFest at the Wisconsin Maritime Museum (with USS Cobia tours) runs alongside.
-Festival Foods Fireworks 9:30 p.m.
-July 4 at South Pier.
-Special July 2 free outdoor showing of Jaws (1975) at Lighthouse Park. (visitmanitowoc.com; festfoods.com)
+Manitowoc Fourth on the Shore — Wednesday–Sunday, July 1–5, 2026, with the biggest events on Saturday, July 4.
+The 250th anniversary celebration includes the annual 10 a.m. parade from South 8th and Washington streets north onto Maritime Drive toward the Manitowoc Yacht Club, plus live music, food trucks, lighthouse activities, SubFest at the Wisconsin Maritime Museum and Festival Foods Fireworks at 9:30 p.m. at South Pier.
+A free outdoor showing of Jaws is scheduled for Thursday, July 2 at Lighthouse Park.

 Door County